 Uniformity of appraisal between land use categories can be considered by looking at variations in the median ratios for each group.
 Value uniformity relates to the consistency and equity of values.
 It is important to ensure, for example, that residential and commercial properties are appraised at similar percentages of market value.
 For example, in 2015, single family, townhouse, and condo residential properties with assessment ratios of 4 percent had median appraisal/sales ratios lower than land uses with assessment ratios of 6 percent.
-Multi-family residential properties with a 4 percent assessment ratio had a higher median appraisal/sales ratio in 2015 than similar properties with a 6 percent assessment ratio.
-Alternatively, in 2018, single family and townhouse properties with a 4 percent assessment ratio had slightly higher median appraisal/sales ratios than those with a 6 percent assessment ratio.
+Multi-family residential properties with a 4 percent assessment ratio.
+Alternatively, in 2018, single family and townhouse properties with a 4 percent assessment ratio had a slightly higher median appraisal/sales ratios than those with a 6 percent assessment ratio.